chainwayxyz/clementine/README.md

 # Clementine 🍊

 Clementine is Citrea's BitVM based trust-minimized two-way peg program.

 The repository includes:

 - Smart contracts for deposit and withdrawal
 - A library for bridge operator and verifiers
 - Circuits that will be optimistically verified with BitVM

-The flow is as follows:

-- Creating the operator and verifiers
-- Initial setup that includes calculating period block heights, connector tree hashes, and funding connector source UTXOs.
-- User deposit flow that includes creating a deposit transaction, signing it, and submitting it to the operator.
-- Operator processing the deposit, getting signatures from verifiers, and submitting the deposit to the Bitcoin network.
-- Verifiers verifying the deposit and signing the deposit transaction and claim signatures.
-- Operator withdrawal flow for front covering withdrawal requests.
-- Verifier to start a challenge with Bitcoin Proof of Work
-- Operator to respond to the challenge with a bridge proof.

 > [!WARNING]
 >
 > Clementine is still work-in-progress.
-It has not been audited and should not be used in production under any
+It has not been audited and should not
-> circumstances.
-It also requires a full BitVM implementation to be run fully on-chain.
+> be used in production under any circumstances.
+It also requires a full BitVM
+> implementation to be run fully on-chain.

 ## Instructions

+Clementine requires a Bitcoin node up and running on the client.
+Please install and configure Bitcoin Core if you haven't already.

-### Preparing Test Environment
+### Testing

+#### Environment Setup

-To run the whole process of simulating deposits, withdrawals, proof generation on the Bitcoin Regtest network, you need Bitcoin Core to be installed.
+To run the whole process of simulating deposits, withdrawals, proof generation on the Bitcoin Regtest network, some configuration is needed.

 Start the regtest server with the following command: